Blue Lacy Breed Summary

 Determined, Motivated, Loyal, Protective and Energetic

-This breeds interesting name comes from their creators, the Lacy Bothers, who resided in Texas, developing and creating the breed during the late 19th century.
+This breeds interesting name comes from their creators, the Lacy Brothers, who resided in Texas, developing and creating the breed during the late 19th century.
 It's thought that they were probably used to round up wild dogs as well as driving them to market.
-These doggies have high stamina and are very fast, the result of crossing English Shepherds, Greyhounds and Wolves!
-In 2005, the doggy was even named the state dog of Texas!
+These dogs have high stamina and are very fast, the result of crossing English Shepherds, Greyhounds and Wolves!
+In 2005, this breed was even named the state dog of Texas!

 |Lifespan||14 - 16 Years|

 |Height (at the withers)||Males and Females 46cm - 53cm|